Vedrana Rudan: Controversies

-Personal life
+Personal life and death

-Rudan is married to Ljubiša Drageljević, a lawyer, and lives in Rijeka.
-She has a son Slaven and a daughter Asja from her first marriage.
+Rudan was married to Ljubiša Drageljević, a lawyer, and lived in Rijeka.
+She had a son and a daughter from her first marriage.
 Rudan recounted the marital abuse from her first husband over fourteen years of marriage.
 She began her relationship with Drageljević while she was still married.

-In March 2025 while being interviewed by Aleksandar Stanković she stated she has been diagnosed with cancer and that she is dying.
-When asked what her final message to the public is she stated: "I am immortal.
-Consider my death, going somewhere where there is no signal."
+"I want to say that there are a great many people who love me, and that I love them.
+And that I am immortal.
+Let them understand my death as leaving for an area with no reception."